May one look into his neighbor’s property?

 Looking into someone’s property while walking down the street: (There is no prohibition for one to causally look at another’s property while he is walking outside in public.
 However, it is forbidden for one to stop and stare inside another’s property even while walking.)

 Ayin Hara: It is forbidden to look into another person’s property [even if they are not present there] if there is possibility that the evil eye can damage their property.
-Thus, for example, one may stand over the field of his friend to stare at it at the time that its crops have grown full.
+Thus, for example, one may not stand over the field of his friend to stare at it at the time that its crops have grown full.

 It is forbidden to look into another person’s property without his permission, whether it is his house, porch or backyard.
 This applies even for neighbors who share properties together.
 One may not stand and face the opening of one’s property, appearing as if he is trying to look inside, even if he has no intent to look into it and see what the person is doing.
 One may causally look at another’s property while he is walking outside in public, however, it is forbidden for him to stop and stare inside another’s property even while walking.